 Did the experience of my 4-year-old hoarding and binging raisins wake me up?
 Nope.
 I was still buying into the "sugar is evil" mantra.
 And by this time we were even strictly following the GAPS diet, because I was so sure that if I tweaked our diet enough we would finally find full health.
 I was wrong.

 My wake-up callTwo years ago I was hitting rock-bottom on the GAPS Diet.
 I didn't understand how I could be feeling worse and worse when I was trying to eat so well.
 I finally had a wake up call through learning about Matt Stone's Diet Recovery plan.
 Matt encouraged people to actually follow their body's cues on what to eat, and not to restrict any particular foods just because they were thought to be "bad".
 While this went against everything I thought I knew about nutrition, I was so desperate to find a solution that I gave it a try.

 My body was asking for ice cream, lots of ice cream.
-So I started eating lots of ice cream and was shocked at the results.
+So I started eating lots of homemade ice cream and was shocked at the results.
 I felt so much better and my body was showing signs of better health: a more normal menstrual cycle and increased waking body temperature.
 My energy levels were so much higher, and I realized that I had been going through life half-asleep.

 This experience made me re-think my conclusions about sugar.
 If eating more sugar could make me feel so good and improve my body's indicators of health, maybe sugar wasn't really so bad after all.